teo-0128/notes/note-cs61b/note-cs61b.md

     ...
 }
 ```
-if a "subclass(子类)" has a method with the exact same signature as in the "superclass(父类)",the subclass "overrides the method"
+if a implementing class has a method with the exact same signature as in the interface,the implementing class overrides the method
 ```java

 public class AList<Item> implements List61B<Item> {